Life in Bologna

 Category Archives: Fall

 Throughout the centuries, due to its geographic position, Bologna has always been a place where foreigners stopped during their travels to the North or the South of Italy contributing to the spread of new ideas.
 The cultural and political prestige of Bologna and of many of its personalities is evident looking at its architecture and works of art still present in town.
-Nevertheless, its ambition to independence produced artistic expressions so original that they can be scarcely forced into traditional concepts.
+Nevertheless, its ambition to indipendence produced artistic expressions so original that they can be scarcely forced into traditional concepts.
+This course intends to recreate and analyse the lively atmosphere present in Bologna from the 15th to the end of the 16th century through the study of those works of art that captured it.
+Many lessons will be taught on site in order to allow students to appreciate each single work of art studying the object in its entirety (iconography, technique, dimensions, style), and to understand better in which historical context those masterpieces had been produced.

 Italy’s Path in the World Today.
 From the Rebirth of Democracy to the Global Economic Crisis: 1945-2012